PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 11:20:02
+Last updated: 2024-04-06 11:20:35
-Random Quote: Lies are necessary, when the truth is too difficult to believe. - Pablo Escobar
+Random Quote: The men of Westeros are ever rushing.
+What good is this, I ask you?
+He who hurries through life hurries to his grave.  -  Salladhor Saan